Emmanuel Burriss: Philadelphia Phillies

 On November 18, 2015, Burriss signed a minor league contract with the Philadelphia Phillies.
 On April 2, 2016, Burriss had his contract selected after making Philadelphia's Opening Day roster.
 Burris was designated for assignment by the Phillies on June 1.
 He cleared waivers and was sent outright to the Triple-A Lehigh Valley IronPigs on June 4.
 Burriss was recalled by the Phillies on August 19.
 In 39 games for the team, he went 5-for-45 (.111) with no home run or RBI.
 On October 7, Burriss was removed from the 40-man roster and sent outright to Triple-A Lehigh Valley.
 He elected free agency October 15.

 Washington Nationals (second stint)

 On December 13, 2016, Burriss signed a minor league contract to return to the Washington Nationals organization.
 He spent the 2017 season with the Triple–A Syracuse Chiefs, hitting .253/.283/.274 with no home runs and 18 RBI in 42 games.
 Burriss elected free agency following the season on November 6, 2017.

 Los Angeles Angels

 Burriss signed a minor league contract with the Los Angeles Angels on February 7, 2018.
 He never played a game in the organization.

 Coaching career

 On February 25, 2024, Burriss was announced as the hitting coach for the Oklahoma City Dodgers, the Triple-A affiliate of the Los Angeles Dodgers.

+On January 16, 2026, Burriss was hired to serve as the hitting coach for the Quad Cities River Bandits, the High-A affiliate of the Kansas City Royals.